 Université Paul Valéry, B.A.
-Biography

-At Spelman College Dr. Soraya Mekerta is Director of the African Diaspora and the World Program, Associate Professor of French and Francophone Studies in the Department of World Languages and Literature, President of the Faculty Council, and Vice-President of the African Literature Association.
-She teaches a variety of discipline based and interdisciplinary courses, including French language and literature, Francophone literature, African/Francophone film, African Diaspora and the World, and she has taught Introduction to Women Studies and Introduction to the Middle East and North Africa.
+Dr. Soraya Mekerta is Director of the African Diaspora and the World Program at Spelman College, Associate Professor of French and Francophone Studies in the Department of World Languages and Literature, President of the African Literature Association, and Past President of the Faculty Council (2011-2013).

-Dr. Mekerta, who came to Spelman in 1992, is known to be a highly dedicated, engaged, and committed member of the Spelman Community.
-She served and/or continues to serve on several committees.
-These include the Tenure and Promotion Review Committee (three years), the African Diaspora and the World Committee (18 years), the Honors Program Advisory Committee (12 years), the Women Studies Advisory Steering Committee (18 years), the International Affairs Center Advisory Committee (17 years), the Global Education Advisory Committee, and the Faculty Council Committee (two terms of three years each).
-Currently, Dr. Mekerta is the President of the Faculty Council, and the Director of the African Diaspora and the World Program (ADW).
-Nationally, Dr. Mekerta serves as Vice-President of Executive Board of the African Literature Association (ALA).
-Also, she is the President of the Francophone Caucus of the African Literature Association.
+Dr. Mekerta, who came to Spelman in 1992, is known to be a highly dedicated, engaged, and committed member of the Spelman community.
+She served and/or continues to serve on several college-wide and faculty committees.
+These include the African Diaspora and the World Committee, the Honors Program Advisory Committee, the Women Studies Advisory Steering Committee, the International Affairs Center Advisory Committee, the Global Education Advisory Committee, the Faculty Council Committee, and the Tenure and Promotion Review Committee.

 Currently, Dr. Mekerta serves as the Director of the African Diaspora and the World Program (ADW), and she is the President of the African Literature Association, where she also served as President of the Francophone Caucus.